 It seemed unnecessary at first; I could lift without using a belt.
 That was until I started hitting a plateau.
 I was struggling to carry heavier weights, but I still wanted to improve my performance.
 That’s when the weightlifting belt was suggested to me.

 We generally take a big breath in the belly before lifting heavy weights, hold it while lifting, then exhale after.
 This is called the Valsalva Maneuver.
 After a bit of research, I found out that this maneuver creates pressure in your abdomen called intra-abdominal pressure.

 This pressure helps support your spine.
-Studies show that wearing a weightlifting belt increases this pressure by pushing against your abs when you take that deep breath.
-A weightlifting belt might help me to break through my own weight plateau.
+Studies show that wearing weightlifting belts increases this pressure by pushing against your abs when you take that deep breath.
+Weightlifting belts might help me to break through my own weight plateau.
 So, in my long search for the best weightlifting belts out there, I have curated a list to help you decide for yourself.

 Best Weightlifting Belts Compared and Reviewed

 |Top||Element 26 Self-Locking Weightlifting Belt||Element 26||Check Price on Amazon|